Dargaville High School Curriculum Course - Science

 Students can select courses from Year 11, 12 and 13 for study in one particular year, and tailor the course to suit their needs.

 In Year 12 students predominately study NCEA Level 2 and at Year 13 students predominately study NCEA Level 3.
-Dargaville High School requires students to study Level 2 English enabling them to gain the English requirements for University entrance.
+Dargaville High School requires students to study Level 2 English usually enabling them to gain the English requirements for University entrance.

 For information on NCEA and required qualifications, visit the NZQA website.
 NZQA

-Download the 2025 Senior Options Handbook
+Download the 2026 Senior Options Handbook